kklouzal/Docker_Proxy/squid-flask-proxy/README.md

 - Ad blocking is served by c-icap as a **REQMOD** service at `icap://127.0.0.1:${CICAP_PORT:-14000}/adblockreq`.
 - The container compiles subscriptions on startup and on “Update now” via `web/tools/adblock_compile.py`.
 - The c-icap url_check service configuration lives in `docker/adblock_req.conf`.

+## Web Filtering (UT1 categories, domain-based)
+This container can block destinations based on a locally downloaded categorized blacklist (UT1-style: `Blacklists/<category>/domains`).

+How it works:
+- The admin UI controls whether web filtering is enabled and which categories are blocked.
+- When web filtering is enabled, the container downloads/compiles a local SQLite DB of domain categories automatically.
+- Refresh schedule: first download happens immediately on enable, then once per day at local midnight.
+- Squid uses an `external_acl_type` helper to check the destination domain against the selected blocked categories.
+- When blocked, Squid returns a custom error page (`ERR_WEBFILTER_BLOCKED`).

+UI tabs:
+- **Categories**: enable/disable + choose blocked categories + test a domain
+- **Whitelist**: allowlist (exact or wildcard suffix) evaluated before blocking
+- **Blocked Log**: recent blocked requests (client IP, destination URL, category)

+Important notes:
+- This is **domain-based** filtering (good for “block a site/category”).
+It does not require URL/path inspection.
+- You are responsible for verifying the dataset’s license/terms are compatible with your internal business use.

+Configuration:
+- Open the UI: **Policy → Web Filtering**
+- Set the feed URL
+- Enable filtering and select categories to block

+Blocked Log notes:
+- The blocked log is recorded by the Squid external ACL helper when a category match results in a deny decision.
+- The log is stored in `webfilter.db` under `/var/lib/squid-flask-proxy`.

 ### c-icap access log (direct REQMOD logging)
 The c-icap REQMOD service logs per-transaction decisions to: